 The PICC line will have a dressing to protect it from possible contamination from fluid, dirt, and germs.
 We recommend using IV Clear from Covalon as the dressing to use to keep your line clean, especially for people with sensitive skin.
 Your nurse or doctor will change the dressing for you, and this should be done approximately every seven days.

-Things to do to help prevent an infection:
+to help prevent an infection:

 - Be sure to practice good hand hygiene by washing your hands with soap and water, and using alcohol-based hand gels.

 - Your clinician should also do this.
 You should feel comfortable speaking up about this to your clinician if they are not following proper hand hygiene steps.

 - The line should also be kept dry at all times.
 Find the best ways to take a shower while keeping the dressing dry.
 If you get the dressing wet, contact your doctor immediately.
 And lastly, try avoiding touching the line, even after washing your hands.